parraton/parraton-bot/readme.md

-# Parroton Restaker
+# Parraton Restaker

-Parroton is a decentralized, permission-less, open-source yield optimization protocol on TON blockchain.
-Visit [parroton.org](https://parroton.org) for more information.
+Parraton is a decentralized, permission-less, open-source yield optimization protocol on TON blockchain.
+Visit [parraton.org](https://parraton.org) for more information.

-Parroton consists of these components:
+Parraton consists of these components:

-**[Contract](https://github.com/KStasi/parroton-core)**: The smart contract code that is running on-chain.
+**[Contract](https://github.com/parraton/parraton-core)**: The smart contract code that is running on-chain.

-**[Webapp](https://github.com/Digberi/parroton-web)**: The web application that helps users with deposits and withdrawals.
+**[Webapp](https://github.com/parraton/parroton-web)**: The web application that helps users with deposits and withdrawals.

 **Restaker**: The off-chain bot that restakes rewards to generate more yield for depositors.
 The code is available here on this repository.